DIY 10-minute Envelope Pillow Cover Tutorial (Step by Step with Photos)

-This super easy tutorial to make an envelope pillow cover is the perfect beginner project if you’re on a tight budget or just want a simple project to enjoy.
-This 10-minute envelope pillow cover is super easy to make, wash and put back in use.
+This super easy tutorial to make an envelope pillow cover is one of my favorites and the perfect beginner project if you’re on a tight budget or just want an easy sewing project to enjoy.
+This 10-minute envelope pillow cover is super easy to make, wash, and put back in use.
 What else can we ask for?

 Don’t you love pillows?
 I’m kind of obsessed lately with pillows and I love having pillows everywhere.
 I just can’t help it whenever I see one, I need to buy them.
 They make such a difference in our home decor strategy.

-The problem is that I love them all and let’s face it, not all pillow designs fit our home and that’s when my struggles begin.
+I have a problem.
+And the problem is that I love all the pillows I see and let’s face it, not all pillow designs fit our home and that’s when my struggles begin.

-My solution was simple, buy the plain pillow and then make myself the covers.
+My solution was simple, I buy the plain pillow and then make myself the covers.

 Today I’m sharing with you the most basic and easy pillow cover you will find out there: A 10-minute envelope Pillow cover.
 From here you can tweak and variate in so many different ways as I have.